 The project site is located in an urbanized area within the boundaries of the City of Mountain View.
 Wastewater infrastructure would not require significant improvements other than infrastructure to service the proposed new residential building.
 A utility impact study prepared by Schaaf & Wheeler for the proposed project (Appendix I) concluded that the sewer system has deficiencies for both pre- and post-project flows in the existing condition; however, the proposed project would not create new deficiencies in the existing condition.
-Several pipes downstream of the project site are already included in the General Plan Update Utility Impact Study and will be upsized regardless of the project, and Schaaf & Wheeler recommend upsizing another existing system, nor require new or expanded facilities, impacts would be less than significant.
+Several pipes downstream of the project site are already included in the General Plan Update Utility Impact Study and will be upsized regardless of the project, and Schaaf & Wheeler recommend upsizing another existing pipe to improve flow.
+As the proposed project would not exceed wastewater capacity of the existing system, nor require new or expanded facilities, impacts would be less than significant.